 d.
-Employees that were members of the Teamsters (Highway) union on June 28, 2011:
+Employees that were members of the Teamsters (Highway) union on June 28, 2011: Upon retirement, one-half (1/2) of the accumulated sick leave will be paid to the upon retirement, one-half (1/2) of the accumulated sick leave will be paid to the employee.

-Upon retirement, one-half (1/2) of the accumulated sick leave will be paid to the employee.
+- Employees that are non-protected WRS (Wisconsin Retirement System) members of the WPPA (Law Enforcement) union on June 28, 2011: Upon retirement, at or beyond age sixty-two (62), one-half (1⁄2) of the accumulated sick leave shall be paid to the employee. - 4.
+Employees sick leave payout upon death is as follows:

-- e.
-Employees that are non-protected WRS (Wisconsin Retirement System) members of the WPPA (Law Enforcement) union on June 28, 2011: Upon retirement, at or beyond age sixty-two (62), one-half (1⁄2) of the accumulated sick leave shall be paid to the employee. - 4.
-Employees sick leave payout upon death is as follows: - a.
+a.
 Employees that were members of the AFSCME 3377-A (Professional) on June 28, 2011: